-Dividends and distributions received from private companies and trusts ARE included in the recipient's income.
+Trust and Company income that would have been attributed to the person or their partner if Part 3.18 of the SSA (means test treatment of private companies and private trusts) applied to ABSTUDY, as well as dividends and distributions received from private companies and trusts ARE included in the recipient's income.
 The gross amount of the dividend payment, including any imputation credit, is the amount to be assessed as income.